ibm-cloud-docs/vpc/reserved-ip.md

 VPC does not support fragmented IP packets.
 Fragmented packets are dropped at the edge.
 {: note}

+## Reserved IP known issues
+{: #ip-known-issues}

+The following issues apply to reserved IPs.
+These issues will be resolved in future releases.

+**Issue:** Reserved IP addresses that are bound to VPN gateways, IKS worker nodes, or DNS service instances will appear as having no target (the `target` property is not included when retrieving the reserved IP resource).

+As a result, such reserved IP addresses may appear to be unbound.
+Despite appearing to be unbound, these reserved IP addresses cannot be deleted until their target resource is deleted.

+In the console, reserved IP addresses that are labeled "unbound" might be bound to a resource that can't be displayed.

+**Issue:** The instance metadata API does not currently support reserved IPs.

+**Workaround:** Continue to use the `primary_ipv4_address` property to retrieve the IP address for each network interface on an instance.
+See the [VPC Metadata API](/apidocs/vpc-metadata).

+**Issue:** When you use the VPC API to [list floating IP addresses on a bare metal server network interface](/apidocs/vpc#list-bare-metal-server-network-interface-floating-), you might get an incomplete list of the floating IP addresses associated with the bare metal server network interface.

+The floating IP associated with a bare metal network interface is not available before the network interface `status` is `available`.

+**Workarounds:**
+- Wait for the bare metal server network interfaces to be `available` before listing the floating IP addresses on the interfaces.
+- [List all floating IPs](/apidocs/vpc#list-floating-ips) to view those associated with bare metal server interfaces that are not yet `available`.

 ## Creating reserved IPs in the UI
 {: #using-ui}